Common U.S. Tax Forms You May Need

 IRS Form 1042-S: Foreign Person’s U.S. Source Income Subject to Withholding

 This form is issued to document taxable (non-service) scholarship, fellowship or grant income in excess of tuition/fees and books/supplies.
 The 1042-S form can also be used to document scholarship, fellowship, grant or wage income that is exempt from tax withholding because of a tax treaty.
 UC Berkeley is required to send the 1042-S to eligible participants no later than March 15, 2018.
 You will be notified by email when it becomes available in your Glacier record.
 If you have not received the 1042-S by the dates above, email: email@example.com.

 IRS Form 1095-B: Health Coverage

 This form is used to report certain information to the IRS and to taxpayers about individuals who are covered by minimum essential coverage and therefore are not liable for the individual shared responsibility payment.
 Please contact your health insurance provider if you have questions regarding this form.
 For international students on SHIP, contact AETNA.
 For international scholars, it will depend on your J category at UC Berkeley.
 You can find more at: http://internationaloffice.berkeley.edu/j_insurance

 IRS Form 1099-INT: Interest Income

 This form is issued by a U.S. bank, and shows the interest a student or scholar received on deposits in their bank account or CD.
-Bank interest is not taxable for nonresident aliens, so you do not need to consider this form in preparing your tax return if you are a nonresident alien for tax purposes.
+Bank interest is not taxable for nonresident aliens; nonresidents aliens do not use to consider this form in preparing their tax returns.

 IRS Form 1099-MISC: Miscellaneous Income